kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

     {
       // Copying vectors is a pain in the butt, because we
       // need to know the actual type underneath the SEXP.
-      // I'll just handle a couple of the main types. switch (TYPEOF(vec))
+      // I'll just handle a couple of the main types.
+One
+      // could imagine simplifying this with some macro
+      // magic...
+      switch (TYPEOF(vec))
       {
       case REALSXP: